ApophisXIV/ApophisXIV/README.md

 I'm Guido Rodriguez, an electronics technician with knowledge in embedded system development.
 Actually, I'm studying Electronics Engineer degree at the University of Buenos Aires, Argentina.
-One of the projects I developed during my high school period that I'm proud of is a basic AHRS with GPS and Lora communication called Proyecto Piazzolla, inspired by the tango of Piazzola "Libertango".
-It was selected for a local science fair as one of the best projects. (https://www.buenosaires.gob.ar/educacion/innova/secundaria-tecnica/proyecto-piazzolla).
 On another side, I'm a music lover, mainly classical music like Bach and some Indie rock.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ApophisXIV&layout=compact&theme=gruvbox)](https://github.com/ApophisXIV/github-readme-stats)